MicrosoftDocs/iis-docs/iis/configuration/system.webServer/applicationInitialization/add.md

 msc.legacyurl: /configreference/system.webserver/applicationinitialization/add
 msc.type: config
 ---
-# Adding Initialization Page <add> &lt;add&gt;
+# Adding Initialization Page &lt;add&gt;

 <a id="001"></a>
 ## Overview

 The `<add>` element under the `<applicationInitialization>` element specifies the application to be initialized upon application restart.
 To perform the application initialization process, IIS sends a fake request to the application to prompt the initialization.
-Multiple application URLs can be specified by using multiple &lt;add&gt; tags.
+Multiple application URLs can be specified by using multiple `<add>` tags.
 These applications are not served to a requester.
 The page specified by the remapManagedRequestsTo attribute in the `<applicationInitialization>` element will be served to the customer.

 <a id="002"></a>
 ## Compatibility